tibs/why-I-quite-like-Ruby/ruby-slides.rst

 Actually, it's generally bad style to use the ``do .. end`` notation for blocks that could easily (and perhaps more readably) fit on one line.

-So our previous example would *actually* probably be written:
+So our previous example should *actually* be written:

 .. code:: Ruby